 Admission to Phi Beta Kappa always represents a judgment by the Chapter about the quality of a student’s work at Hiram.
 Students who wish to be considered for Phi Beta Kappa must take courses in a broad range of liberal studies, including substantive work in the humanities, natural sciences, and social sciences.
 The national organization of Phi Beta Kappa requires that all candidates study mathematics and a foreign language to a level commensurate with a liberal education.

 Criteria for membership in the Hiram chapter include a GPA of 3.7 or above (though students with GPAs of 3.6 or above who have extraordinary breadth may be considered); two years of college-level foreign language study (through 20200); and at least one college level mathematics course (determined by consultation with members of the Department of Mathematical Sciences to exclude Mathematics 101-197; a course that engages formal symbolic logic like PHIL 121000 Elementary Logic will also suffice).
 Courses of a pre-professional or vocational nature (i.e., accounting and related courses, music or theater performance, education methods courses, studio art, practica) cannot be considered in determining eligibility for Phi Beta Kappa.
-Any questions should be directed to the secretary, Erin Lamb.
+Any questions should be directed to the secretary, Dr. Mark Taylor.